What is the Distance Education Captioning and Transcription (DECT) Grant?

 - A copy of the Applicant District's payment check to Vendor

 Payment Method B involves a pre-approved vendor list that is posted at the Foundation for Community Colleges website.
 Colleges can use vendors from this list for captioning/transcription work and we will pay the vendors directly through the grant funds.

-We require that you email/fax us the Application and Agreement form along with the Additional Project Courses page (if captioning is for more than one class) and a vendor quote.
+We require that you complete the Application and Agreement form along with the Additional Project Courses page (if captioning is for more than fifteen classes) and a vendor quote.
 Once signatures are in place, we will email back copies with a Project # indicating that the request for funding has been granted.
 We will cc the vendor as well.
 Please fill out separate applications for each term.

 After the captioning/transcription services have been completed, the vendor will email the invoice directly to us.
-We will then email the invoice to the college and ask that the invoice be approved (Write "All okay to pay" on the invoice, sign, and date) and returned within five business days via fax or email.
-If you didn't email or fax the Request for Reimbursement/Payment form along with the Application and Agreement form, please include with approved invoice.
-Remember: Leave the amounts portion blank on the Request for Reimbursement/Payment form.
-(The Request for Reimbursement/Payment is an authorization to pay the actual cost invoice on behalf of the applicant college, thus the need for authorized signature.
-Signatures on the Application form is to start the project and the cost is an estimate.)
+We will then email the invoice to the college and ask that the invoice be approved (Write "All okay to pay" on the invoice, sign, and date) and returned within five business days via email or fax.

 What kind of reporting do you need to do?